 Should you include the sandwich?
 Will they want a smoothie for the third day in a row?
 How about crackers?
 Whole wheat or white bread?
 Will your kid even eat the grapes or carrot sticks?

 It’s a daily struggle I have in my own kitchen, and I know I am not alone.
-Which is why our friends Lisa and Kiran, from 100 Days of Real Food, created the “Lunches, Real Easy 6-Week School Lunch Meal Plan.”
-We’ve included a sample lunch from the guide below.
+Which is why I love “Lunches, Real Easy 6-Week School Lunch Meal Plan” from Lisa + Kiran over at 100 Days of Real Food.
+They get the struggle too and have some great lunch ideas to keep me going.
+Below is a sample lunch that we put together from their lunch guide:

 • Strawberry, banana, blueberry smoothie (recipe below)